GerbenvdHuizen/se_labs/Series2/src/visualisation/README.txt

  * Now from your browser, call localhost/"name of the folder in htdocs" to run the visualisation in your browser of choice.

+ * To open local files make sure your Eclipse project is in c:/Users/*UserName*/workspace/..